Florida Documentary Stamp Tax

 If the property being transferred has a mortgage on it, the balance of the mortgage at the time of transfer is consideration for the transfer.
 Also, if property is transferred in lieu of foreclosure, the discharged indebtedness is consideration for the transfer.

-Reference: Section 201.02(1)(a), Florida Statutes
+Reference: Section 201.02(1)(a), F.S.

-Questions that May Help Determine Consideration
+Questions That May Help Determine Consideration

 • Was money paid for the property interest transferred?